5 Trends Health Plans can’t ignore

-The 5-part series will explore key consumer transformation topics and strategies for success by hitting on the following trends:
+The five-part series will explore key consumer transformation topics and strategies for success by hitting on the following trends:

-- Private Exchanges: Gain access to new consumers & protect existing ones
+- Private exchanges: Gain access to new consumers and protect existing ones

 Private exchanges: Wolf at the health plan’s door?

-Read the first paper in this five part series on a case for an offensive strategy.
+To learn more, read the first paper in this five-part series on a case for an offensive strategy.

 Omni-channel: Explore new heights